 Supporting the use of research and evidence to select interventions, design programs, and implement strategies in ways that reflect a contextualized understanding of the strengths and needs of MBH learners and support their achievement.

 Providing technical support to implement, study, and refine evidence-based strategies for mathematics and literacy instruction that will lead to improved outcomes in student achievement.

-Strengthening cross-sector collaboration to improve student outcomes that support academic learning, including social and emotional learning, physical and mental health, and family engagement and support.
+Leveraging cross-sector collaboration to improve student outcomes that support academic learning, such as reducing chronic absence, improving physical and mental health, and strengthening family engagement and support.

-Teachers and leaders across Arizona, California, Nevada, and Utah are provided access to REL research, and technical assistance on the use of evidence, through webinars, infographics, videos, a research digest, e-newsletters; as well as events that bring together researchers, policymakers, and practitioners to learn deeply about an issue and consider approaches to education improvements.
+Teachers and leaders across Arizona, California, Nevada, and Utah provide access to REL research and supports through webinars, infographics, videos, and e-newsletters.
+REL West also organizes events that bring together researchers, policymakers, and practitioners to learn deeply about an issue and consider approaches to education improvements.